JayBazuzi/Okra/README.md

 ## Design goals:

 - Avoid duplication.
-The names of tests or whatever should only appear in one place.
+The names of tests, and groups of tests, whatever should only appear in one place.

-- Use strings to name things.
-Let you organize code in your language, not in C++ identifier syntax.
+- Let you organize code in your language, not limited to valid C++ identifier syntax.

 - Hierachical test organization.
 So you can have sections and subsections.